ono-midori/ono-midori.github.io/techs/libevent.md

     evbuffer_ref_cleanup_cb cleanupfn, void *extra);
 ```

 This function adds a piece of data to the end of an evbuffer by reference.
 No copy is performed: instead, the evbuffer just stores a pointer to the datlen bytes stored at data.
 Therefore, the pointer must remain valid for as long as the evbuffer is using it.
-When the evbuffer no longer needs data, it will call the provided "cleanupfn" function with the provided "data" pointer, "datlen" value, and "extra" pointer as arguments.
+When the evbuffer no longer needs data, it will call the provided `cleanupfn` function with the provided "data" pointer, `datlen` value, and `extra` pointer as arguments.
 This function returns 0 on success, -1 on failure.

 ```c++
 #include <event2/buffer.h>